jernesten/ogui/README.md

 #### Installing OGUI

-The same as for Debian/Ubuntu systems...
-I guess...
+The same as for Debian/Ubuntu systems.
+Even the script should be useful.

 ## Instructions - How to use